DenJens/Hangfire.Documentation/background-processing/processing-jobs-in-console-app.rst

 Processing jobs in a console application
 =========================================

-To start using Hangfire in a console application, you'll need to install Hangfire packages to your console application first.
+To start using Hangfire in a console application, you will need to install Hangfire packages to your console application first.
 So, use your Package Manager Console window to install it:

 .. code-block:: powershell